 Chair: Patrick Lorimer

 Patrick Lorimer was born at Racecourse Road, Ayr in 1946.
 He formed an early link with Seafield House when his tonsils and adenoids were removed at Seafield Children’s Hospital in 1951.
 He was educated in Scotland and England and Graduated from Cambridge University in 1970.
-He founded the firm of ARPL Architects in 1973 and has been working with them ever since.
-He now works as a consultant specializing in their Conservation works.
-He was one of the first Architects in Scotland to be Accredited as a Conservation Architect and is also similarly Accredited in England and Wales.
+He founded the firm of ARPL Architects in 1973 and worked with them until semi-retirement beckoned and he took on a consultant role, specializing in Conservation works.
+In January 2018, he retired fully from the company.
+Pat was one of the first Architects in Scotland to be Accredited as a Conservation Architect and is also similarly Accredited in England and Wales.

 Pat has been actively involved in Conservation Projects in and around Ayr for the last 40 years.
 The Practice recently completed the Conservation of the ‘Pink Buildings’ in New Bridge Street, Ayr and Pat himself is currently working as a Consultant at Dumfries House.
-The Practice has won numerous awards for both Conservation and New work and has offices at No.11 Wellington Square, Ayr.
+The Practice has won numerous awards for both Conservation and New work.
 Pat lives in Kirkmichael in South Ayrshire, has three children; two grandchildren and is married to Caroline, an accomplished Interior Designer.

 Vice Chair: Fiona Walker